Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 # 5. Can't Catch Me!"
 ---

-## Popping the cupcake Back Down - Timing is Everything!
+## Popping the Cupcake Back Down - Timing is Everything!

-Now that we've got our cupcake jumping out of its hole, we also need to get the cupcake to pop back down again to make smashing it a little trickier!
+Now that we've got our cupcake jumping out of its hole, we need to get the cupcake to pop back down again to make smashing it a little trickier!
 We do this by simply removing the `up` class we added earlier to our `popUp` function.

 ```diff
 function popUp() {